Birefringencex/Optimizing_a_Pipeline_in_Azure/README.md

 This model is then compared to an Azure AutoML run.

 ## Summary
-**In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**

 This dataset contains data about the direct marketing campaigns (phone calls) of a Portuguese banking institution.
-The classification goal is to predict if the client will subscribe a term deposit (variable y).
+The classification goal is to predict if the client will subscribe to a term deposit (variable y).

-**In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**
-During the first part of the project the Data
+During the first part of the project, the Dataset was treated with an assigned Scikit learn model of Logistic Regression, which is a supervised learning linear model for classification.
+The goal was to test and choose the Hyperparameter variables for later use in the Hyperdrive.
+The metric to seek for the best run was  Accuracy, which results in 0.9101 for this experiment.
+The second part dataset was treated with the AutoML, also doing a task of classification and looking a primary metric Accuracy.
+During this trial, the best performing model was soft VotingEnsemble  who had an Accuracy of 0.91683

 ## Scikit-learn Pipeline

-**Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**
+Within a Python file (train.py), the Bank marketing study Dataset was first retrieved from a web path and the transform in a TabularDataset using TabulaDatasetFactory, then the Data was treated with a given function named “clean_data”, its main purpose was to fix some irregularities within the data, like changing categorical values to numbers, get rid of missing values or fixing some columns.
+With a clean Dataset, the Data was split into train and test set into a ratio of 70:30, this was done with the train_test split.
+Then the main function was used to declare the argument and set the model, in this first part the chosen model was LogisticRegression, and the model score was Accuracy.
+The next step was performed in a Jupyter Notebook, where at first basic connections were established and a Compute Cluster was created.
+Also, a Sklearn estimator used with the Python file (train.py)  was applied here to train the experiment and then to configure the  Hyperdrive.
+This Hyperdrive configuration was created using the estimator, hyperparameter sampler, and a chosen policy.
+The tuning of the parameter was performed by changing the values of  C (Inverse of regularization strength.
+Smaller values cause stronger regularization) and max_iter(Maximum number of iteration to converge).
+Finally, the Hyperdrive run was submitted and the details were showed with the widget.
+Not forgetting that the best run were fetched and then also saved with the corresponding resulting Accuracy.

 **What are the benefits of the parameter sampler you chose?**